gautamvijayyy/Beverages-rest-api/README.md

 # Drinks-rest-api
-Created  a simple API to describe various drinks using Django Rest Framework
+Created a simple API which can be used to provide description of various beverages available in market using Django Rest Framework